 Observation of and participation in a field-related experience under the direction of a field supervisor and a University supervisor.
 Internship opportunities are limited to EXS majors only and must have the approval of the Department Chair.
-Prerequisite: Junior standing or permission of instructor

 EXS 483 INTERNSHIP IN SPORTS MEDICINE (3 HRS.)